You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 “p” shaped profiles are going to be bearish and “b” shaped profiles are going to be bullish.

 The bullish reversal met the same conditions as the bearish reversal but we also had a large buy imbalance of 1037 at 2869.50.
-Remember, an imbalance of this size are large buyers entering the market who most likely will defend their position.
+Remember, an imbalance of this size signals large buyers entering the market who most likely will defend their position.
+It would have even been even a stronger confirmation if there was some stacked buy imbalances at this level.

 Intraday Support and Resistance Levels

-Footprint charts are amazing for determining intraday support and resistance zones in just a few steps.
+Footprint charts are amazing for determining intraday support and resistance zones.

 Any time any of the three events below occur, draw an extended horizontal line until that level breaks.